 It was not until recently that I knew so little about the hypertension condition, aka high blood pressure.
 My knowledge was basic, and my home remedy solution was simple.
-Eat garlic if you have a high blood pressure, or, eat onion if you have a low blood pressure.
+Eat garlic if you have high blood pressure, or, eat onion if you have low blood pressure.
 Your body will do the rest, balance and heal itself.
 Until recently.
 I was urged to enhance my know-how about this silent invader, overnight.

 Curious why?
 Keep reading.

 My dad turned 70 this year.
 For his birthday, he wished to have a blood pressure checker, with big numbers, if possible.
 So, we bought him one, an Upper Arm Blood Pressure Monitor with Cuff(image right) and with big numbers.
 He was thrilled.

 Dad was not the only one to be super excited about his new health gadget.
 All of his guests, at the party, including myself, were lining up, we all wanted to try the blood pressure monitor.
 As you can imagine, like kids (and let me assure you, we are not), we all laughed and joked about the numbers, until, someone very dear to me, a healthy and happy person, measured his blood pressure – the measurement showed 180/113.
 Both lights were red.
 This person was (is) my husband.

 Isn’t this stage two, malignant hypertension, we wondered?

 We both froze for a moment but quickly decided to blame the new device.
 Perhaps it was the software error.
 Or, it could be just a temporary “anxiety based spike” (according to a doctor).
 So, we decided to get back and enjoy the happy birthday atmosphere.